hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/composer.archive.create.md

 The `composer archive create` utility is used to create a business network archive from the contents of a directory.

 To create an archive from source flles (ie business network definition project files) present in the current 'working' directory:

 ```
 composer archive create -a <business-network-archive>

 ```

 or

-to specify paths (to the source business network definition and specify a destination directory for the archive file (.bna file):
+to specify paths (to a source business network definition,  and a destination directory for the archive file (.bna file)):

 ```
 composer archive create --sourceType dir --sourceName <dirpath> -a digitalproperty-network.bna
 ```

 ### Options

 ```
 --help             Show help  [boolean]
   -v, --version      Show version number  [boolean]